NVIDIA/aistore/memsys/README.md

 ## Overview

-Mem2 is, simultaneously, a 1) Slab and SGL allocator and 2) memory manager responsible to optimize memory usage between different (more and less) used Slabs.
+Mem2 is, simultaneously, a) Slab and SGL allocator, and b) memory manager responsible to optimize memory usage between different (more vs less) utilized Slabs.

 Multiple Mem2 instances may coexist in the system, each having its own